-One of the first and few approaches on the detection and identification of multistep attack scenarios was presented by Cheung et al. [91].
+One of the first and few approaches on the detection and identification of multistep attack scenarios was presented by

+Cheung et al. [90].
 The authors present the Correlated Attack Modelling Language (CAML) and showcase how it can be used to model multistep attack scenarios.
 The methods and the models produced by CAML are extensible in order to handle new attacks and data types and independent of the sensor technology.
-Limmer et al. [92] present a classification of event correlation techniques published in the literature and present a requirement analysis from an early warning system's point of view.
-In [93], the authors apply network attack graphs for correlating events and constructing scenarios.
+Limmer and Dressler [91] present a classification of event correlation techniques published in the literature and present a requirement analysis from an early warning system's point of view.
+Noel et al. [92] apply network attack graphs for correlating events and constructing scenarios.
 They map known exploits to events through the graph and use inverse distance between each event in a path as the correlation measure.
-A lowpass filter was also applied to the sequences of inverse distances in order to provide resiliency against detection errors.
+A low-pass filter was also applied to the sequences of inverse distances in order to provide resiliency against detection errors.
 Also, a threshold was used to the filtered distances in order to separate the event paths into highly correlated attack scenarios.
-Dwivedi et al. [94] attempt to correlate SNORT events with the same alert name but different source IP.
+Dwivedi and Tripathi [93] attempt to correlate SNORT events with the same alert name but different source IP.
 They succeeded on removing the duplication of the alerts, which is useful in reducing the workload of the security administrator.
-In [95] the authors develop a Process Query System (PQS), which is able to scan and correlate distributed events with the use of signatures and temporal-based event correlation.
-Unlike the others, Morin et al. [96] propose the application of chronicles instead of rules on event correlation in intrusion detection.
+Jiang and Cybenko [94] develop a Process Query System (PQS), which is able to scan and correlate distributed events with the use of signatures and temporal-based event correlation.
+Unlike the others, Morin and Debar [95] propose the application of chronicles instead of rules on event correlation in intrusion detection.
 They illustrate how this approach may be able to decrease the alarm overload and the false positives.
-Finally, in [97] Quicksand, a decentralized approach for gathering and correlating events from multiple points within the network is proposed.
+Finally, in [96] Quicksand, a decentralized approach for gathering and correlating events from multiple points within the network is proposed.
 The system considers an intrusion as a pattern of events that occurred on different hosts of the network and uses signatures to identify patterns of an attack.